 Because Asians have very low height in the bridge of the nose, eyeglasses have little to hold them in place.
 The result is that eyeglasses seldom fit properly which can be very distracting.
 Normally eyeglasses rest at the top end of the nose where the height of the dorsum provides a shelf which holds them in place.

 An Asian rhinoplasty procedure creates a higher nasal bridge using the patient’s cartilage or an implant.
 Creating a higher nasal bridge allows eyeglasses to fit properly, eliminating the annoyance of constantly having to adjust them.
-As a top Beverly Hills Asian rhinoplasty specialist, Dr. Simoni routinely corrects this problem to the great relief of his patients who must wear eyeglasses.
+Dr. Simoni routinely corrects this problem to the great relief of his patients who must wear eyeglasses.

 The Asian Rhinoplasty Procedure